You are reading an honest New Zealand travel blog.

 1: Know That Right From The Start, New Zealand is Different

-• Know that New Zealand is the best place on earth.
-Every corner you turn there is something that will take your breath away, from bubbling hot waterfalls (see the video I made further down the post) at the side of the road to hillsides that look like bars of Toblerones.
+Every corner you turn, there is something that will take your breath away, from bubbling hot waterfalls (see the video I made further down the post) at the side of the road to hillsides that look like bars of Toblerone.

-• Know that in New Zealand the sun moves across the sky in the opposite direction to the Northen Hemisphere.
+Know that: In New Zealand the sun moves across the sky in the opposite direction to the Northen Hemisphere.

-• Although the sun still rises in the East, it goes from right to left and not left to right.
-Along with having Christmas on the beach, it takes some getting used to.
-Plus, the moon is upside down.
+Although the sun still rises in the East, it goes from right to left and not left to right.

 New Zealand travel blog.
 The sunsets are incredible